 The Legal 500 series receives thousands of submissions every year, and researchers are under tight deadlines to research practice areas.
-It is in firms' own interests for their submissions to have been fully reviewed by the researchers as part of their preparation.
+It is in firms' own interests for their submissions to have been fully reviewed by the researchers as part of their preparation for their follow-up research.
 Our overriding aim is to produce editorial which is as accurate as possible, but firms should be aware that submissions delivered late may not be given as full consideration as submissions received on time.